 Since the signing of the National Cancer Act in 1971, our country has vigorously fought the devastating effects of cancer.
 Now it is time to see how far we have come.
 The Cancer Trends Progress Report is a series of reports that describe the nation's progress against cancer through research and related efforts.
 The report is based on the most recent data at the time of analysis from the National Cancer Institute, the Centers for Disease Control and Prevention, other federal agencies, professional groups, and cancer researchers.

-The Cancer Trends Progress Report was designed to help the nation review past efforts and plan future ones.
-The public can use the report to better understand the nature and results of strategies to fight cancer.
+The Cancer Trends Progress Report is designed to help the nation review past efforts and plan future ones.
+The report can help the public better understand the nature of cancer, as well as the results of current strategies to fight cancer.
 Researchers, clinicians, and public health providers can focus on the gaps and opportunities identified in the report, paving the way for future progress against cancer.
 Policymakers can use the report to evaluate our progress relative to our investment in cancer research discovery, program development, and service delivery.

 What's in the Report